datastax/cassandra/src/java/org/apache/cassandra/index/sai/VECTOR.md

 # SAI Vector ANN Query Execution

+## Overview

+Vector search within SAI has taken two major forms to date.
+The first utilized PrimaryKey ordered iterators and was very sensitive to Shadowed Primary Keys as well as overwritten vectors for rows.
+The second utilized Score ordered iterators, which was able to handle these cases more gracefully.

+This document describes vector search using Score ordered iterators.

 ## Storage-Attached Index Basics

 * We can create indexes on columns to support searching them without requiring `ALLOW FILTERING` and without requiring